sunnyhith/Page-Rank-Algorithm/README.md

 This is a JFrame which initially takes in the number of pages, and sends this along with connections between them to the program "PageRank_User.java" where the actual page rank values are being calculated.

 PageRank_User.java :
+The logic behind the calculation of PageRank values for each of the pages.
+Information related to pages and the links between them is obtained from the program "PageRank_Final.java".